 The loss that we experienced along the way is still real.
 The remnants of grief still show up in our conflict, and we still wrestle with God as we prepare our lives for this new role.
 But just as we engaged fear and anger in our sorrow, we are now able to live in the hope of our new future.
-It was necessary for us to grapple with the negative emotions during this journey, when we could have walked away from the pain, from the hope, from each other.
-We are so grateful for the wisdom of wise guides along the way, for prayerful friends and family, and for a God so much bigger than our own insecurities.
+We needed to grapple with the negative emotions during this journey, when we could have walked away from the pain, from the hope, from each other.
+We are so grateful for the wisdom of wise guides along the way, for prayerful friends and family, and a God so much bigger than our insecurities.
 We are thankful that hope was not lost, even when it seemed nowhere to be found.
 I hope that in my work, out of my heart, and through my marriage, others will be encouraged to struggle well with the story playing out in their own lives.

 To my son,

 May you be ever aware of the impact your presence has on your parent’s life.
 That you may know our anticipation of meeting you inspires the kind of hope that David wrote about in the Psalms.
 That the joy seen on your mother’s face in this picture falls desperately short of what was felt in her expectant heart when she held you for the first time.
 May you be compelled to worship the God that resides in you, and that you will experience his love and faithfulness even as we fail to love you with the perfection that we desire.
-I pray that you will be gifted with wisdom, compassion, and unreasonable courage for your journey through this life.
+I pray that you will have wisdom, compassion, and unreasonable courage for your journey through this life.
 All of this, Zion Alexander, until we meet you so very soon.

 “People of Zion, who live in Jerusalem, you will weep no more.
 How gracious He will be when you cry for help.
 As soon as he hears, he will answer you.”
 Isaiah 30:19